-I asked for comments and feedback on the Welford Road and Belvoir Street works and now ask the same for the Belgrave Gate improvements.
-All are part of the ongoing Connecting Leicester programme.
+I asked for comments and feedback on the Welford Road, Belvoir Street works and Belgrave Gate improvements.
+All are part of our ongoing Connecting Leicester programme.

 Old Town streets improvement

-We’re proposing to make improvements to five streets in our Greyfriars conservation area, extending improvements recently completed on Applegate, Peacock Lane and around Hotel Street.
+We’re proposed to make improvements to five streets in our Greyfriars conservation area, extending improvements recently completed on Applegate, Peacock Lane and around Hotel Street.

 New Street, Wycliffe Street and Marble Street will be reconstructed in natural porphyry sets stone to match improvement recently made on Applegate and Peacock Lane.